tchomes-dev/trajectory-planning/README.md

 # trajectory-planning
-Trajectory planning in cluttered environments using SGM depth sensing and Metropolis-Hastings to compute a distribution of collision-free trajectories.
+Trajectory planning in cluttered environments using Metropolis-Hastings to compute a distribution of collision-free trajectories.